hewenbin/insitu_net/README.md

 # insitu_net

-InSituNet: Deep Image Synthesis for Parameter Space Exploration of Ensemble Simulations (SciVis 2019)
+Source code for our SciVis 2019 paper "InSituNet: Deep Image Synthesis for Parameter Space Exploration of Ensemble Simulations".